 This is because your body recovers from exercise by delivering nutrients to your muscles via your bloodstream.

-Therefore, any activity that will increase blood flow, will get the blood pumping through your muscles and will help speed up recovery (as long as it’s gentle, and not causing more damage).
+Therefore, any activity that increases blood flow will pump blood through your muscles and help speed up recovery (as long as it’s gentle and doesn’t cause more damage).

-Still, don’t forget to include at lease one full rest day per week in your training plan to ensure proper recovery and prevent overtraining and and increased risk of injury.
+Still, don’t forget to include at least one full rest day per week in your training plan to ensure proper recovery and prevent overtraining and increased risk of injury.

 Running Recovery Routine